Charles Sam Faddis

-Charles “Sam” Faddis is a retired American Central Intelligence Agency (CIA) operations officer, author, political operative, and conspiracy theorist.
+Charles Samuel Faddis (May 23, 1958 – July 25, 2026), also known as Sam Faddis, was an American Central Intelligence Agency (CIA) operations officer, author, political operative and conspiracy theorist.

 Early life and education

-Faddis graduated from Johns Hopkins University and the University of Maryland School of Law.
+Faddis was born in Bethesda, Maryland on May 23, 1958.
+His father was James Morris Faddis and his mother was Violet Knighton Tucker Faddis.
+His grandfather is former Rep. Charles Isaiah Faddis of Pennsylvania.
+He graduated with a bachelor's degree in political science from Johns Hopkins University and a law degree from the University of Maryland School of Law.

 Service in the Military

-Faddis is a Captain (retired) and served US Army Armor Branch and Judge Advocate General's Corps (JAG) officer.
+Faddis was a Captain (retired) and served US Army Armor Branch and as Judge Advocate General's Corps (JAG) officer.

 Service in the CIA

-Faddis claims to have led the first CIA team into Iraq nine months in advance of the 2003 invasion of Iraq.
-He then served as head of the CIA's Counter Terrorism Center (CTC)’s Weapons of Mass Destruction unit.
+Faddis claimed to have led the first CIA team into Iraq nine months in advance of the 2003 invasion of Iraq.
+He then served as head of the CIA's Counter Terrorism Center (CTC)'s Weapons of Mass Destruction unit.

 Authorship and media analysis

-Sam Faddis has authored numerous books on intelligence and the 2003 Iraq War.
-He is the author of Beyond Repair: The Decline And Fall Of The CIA and Willful Neglect: The Dangerous Illusion Of Homeland Security.
+Faddis authored numerous books on intelligence and the 2003 Iraq War.
+He was the author of Beyond Repair: The Decline And Fall Of The CIA and Willful Neglect: The Dangerous Illusion Of Homeland Security.
 He co-wrote Operation Hotel California: The Clandestine War Inside Iraq.
-Faddis' work has been questioned as having relied too heavily on self-research and scant citations in the bibliographies.
+The latter work was criticized in Studies in Intelligence for relying too heavily on a single interview and for an "odd" bibliography.

-A regular commentator on conservative media, Sam Faddis often shares support for conspiracy theories Faddis first appeared on Fox News about the 2012 Benghazi Attack and China.
-Faddis is a regular on Steve Bannon's War Room.
+A regular commentator on conservative media, Sam Faddis often shared support for conspiracy theories.
+Faddis first appeared on Fox News about the 2012 Benghazi Attack and China.
+Faddis was a regular on Steve Bannon's War Room.

 Conspiracy theorist

 After Faddis retired from the CIA, he published And Magazine, a news and conspiracy newsletter.
-He is a political operative and former US Senate Candidate in Maryland, now organizing statewide coalitions in Pennsylvania to spread disinformation about 2020 election conspiracies.
-Faddis organizes a coalition of self-described Patriot groups in Pennsylvania.
+He was a political operative and US Senate candidate in Maryland.
+Faddis organized a coalition of self-described Patriot groups in Pennsylvania.

+Death

+Faddis died in Philadelphia on July 25, 2026, at the age of 68.